hannobraun/stepper/drivers/stspin220/README.md

 ## About

 Rust driver crate for the [STSPIN220] stepper motor driver.
-Carrier boards for this chip are [available from Pololu](https://www.pololu.com/category/260/stspin220-low-voltage-stepper-motor-driver-carriers).
+Carrier boards for this chip are [available from Pololu].

+This crate is a specialized facade of the [Step/Dir] library.
+Please consider using Step/Dir directly, as it provides drivers for more stepper motor drivers, as well as an interface to abstract over them.

+See [Step/Dir] for more documentation and usage examples.

 ## Status